Nestor-Ch/Reach_QDB/README.md

 ##### Function activation
+The matching function is sourced through the following command. reticulate::source_python('www/src/semantic_match.py')

+Most of these functions are wrapped around `if` statements to make the app run faster - it's faster to check  the environment for existance of packages and functions than calling Python functions multiple times.
-The matching function is sourced through the following command. reticulate::source_python('www/src/semantic_match.py') After this is run, the function is added into the local environment and can be used as a regular R function.
+After this is run, the function is added into the local environment and can be used as a regular R function.

 These set ups to a large extent are based to a large extent on the following [page](https://github.com/ranikay/shiny-reticulate-app#setting-up-the-local-virtual-environment) with tweaks to make it work in my environment.